StarRocks/starrocks/docs/en/sql-reference/sql-statements/prepared_statement.md

 **Example:**

-Pass variables to an `SELECT` statement and execute that statement.
+Pass variables to a `SELECT` statement and execute that statement.

 ```SQL
 EXECUTE select_by_id_stmt USING @id1;